gbirke/pin-this-day/README.md

     ./console dbinit

-Import your data with the console
+Import your data on the console and create your first user:

     ./console import:all -u your_pinboard_username -a your_pinboard_api_key